SkylineCommunications/dataminer-docs/user-guide/part_2/protocols/Assigning_trend_templates.md

 4. Click *Apply*.

 > [!NOTE]
-> From DataMiner 9.0.5 onwards, to quickly access the Protocols & Templates module from the Surveyor, right-click an element or enhanced service, and select *Protocols & Templates. *This opens a submenu where you can open the current template, assign a different template or view all available templates.
+> From DataMiner 9.0.5 onwards, to quickly access the Protocols & Templates module from the Surveyor, right-click an element or enhanced service, and select *Protocols & Templates*.
+This opens a submenu where you can open the current template, assign a different template or view all available templates.

 In the Protocols & Templates module: